zikangtong/SUPER-Lab-Magnetics/Nested Transformer/README.md

 **To start, you must open the COMSOL Multiphysics 5.4a with MATLAB application.**

 ## Script Usage Tutorial
-The script [interleaved_toroidal_transformer.m](interleaved_toroidal_transformer.m) contains the code used to retrieve the AC impedance of a toroidal inductor with square cross-section.
+The script [nested_toroid_transformer_simulation_automater.m](nested_toroid_transformer_simulation_automater.m) contains the code used to retrieve the AC impedance of a toroidal inductor with square cross-section.
 The user sets the parameters shown below.

 ```
 mph_fileloc = 'G:\My Drive\Magnetics Project\COMSOL\';